arrow

 5. Additional security measures focused on financial fraud detection and prevention.

-One of the key ways to prepare for PSD3 is to start strategizing for the development of fintech software or updating your existing digital product so it will meet upcoming regulatory standards and requirements.
+One of the key ways to prepare for PSD3 directive is to start strategizing for the development of fintech software or updating your existing digital product so it will meet upcoming regulatory standards and requirements.

 NEED A TECH PARTNER TO HANDLE SOFTWARE MODIFICATION?